smellslikeml/photoscope/README.md

-# Reverse Image Search App
+# Photoscope: Find your memories faster!

 ## Overview
 Have a ton of images on your computer struggling to find what you're looking for?